-Assessing the Risk of COVID-19 in Ontario Manufacturing
+Assessing the risk of COVID-19 in Ontario manufacturing

-Talissa Watson and Brendan Sweeney
+By: Talissa Watson and Brendan Sweeney, PhD

 As Ontario communities continue their phased-in approach to re-opening the economy, manufacturers have become increasingly preoccupied with maintaining the production of necessary goods while ensuring the safety of employees, contractors, and the general public.
 Manufacturing is a critical component of Ontario’s economy, accounting for approximately 12 percent of GDP.
 Furthermore, according to a recent Trillium Network for Advanced Manufacturing study, Ontario is home to one of the most diverse manufacturing sectors in North America.
 The level of risk related to COVID-19 is similarly diverse across different segments of manufacturing.
 As such, manufacturers may require risk mitigation strategies tailored to each segment.